hfridholm/korsord/NOTES.md

 - write in README.md

 ## Quick Fixes
+- create new words command 'new --from file.txt' from ordlista.py and remove ordlista.py
+- fix image position and size in model-gen.py
+- get gen.py working
+- set temp. as the default file for all commands
+- add argp to clues.py
+- Modify words.py and clues.py to show word count on 'list' command
 - Add theme to clues.py (for context)
 - Add messages in makefile
 - README.md in source/ explain the algorithm and refrence function names
 - write about the default models
 - write about makefile and scripts in binary
-- add argp to clues.py
 - change if-statements to switch statements when checking _status in -gen.c
 - Fix problem with "new best grid" skyrocketing
   (I have a fealing that the problem is that singles (1 letter words) don't get restored)

 ## Potential Quick Fixes
-- set temp. as the default file for all commands
+- rename 'show' command to 'view'
 - don't show temp. on 'list' command, becuase it is internal and default
 - add flags to makefile to silent output
 - move lock inside stats struct and lock inside grid struct